danrose499/MyShape/README.md

 JavaFX is then used to print objects of these shapes onto a canvas in chosen sizes and colors.

 Each MyShape class has relevant functions.
+In the future, I plan add more shape classes and build more features.

 ![Output](https://i.imgur.com/KzlTr7l.png)
-In the future, I will add more classes and build in more features.

 Daniel Rosenthal
 10/6/20